mohdmuiz11/WashNClean/README.md

 > - Implement the API for the weather snippets from https://openweathermap.org/
 > - Implement the ScrollView function for UI FAQ screen.
 > - Implement data sending and receiving from OpenWeatherMap through Search Site function in the UI Weather Screen.

 c) Muhammad Izzuddin bin Suhaili

 d) Muhammad Azri Bin Zulkarnain
-> - UI design for Login, Sign Up
-> - Implementation of Firebase API from firebase.google.com https://firebase.google.com/
-> - Implementing Firebase Authentication for user account Sign Up and Login
-> - Implementation of Firebase Firestore for data storage in Sign Up page, Feedback page.
-> - Fetching user data from Firebase Firestore for display in Profile page

 e) Faiq Shahmmy bin Shalizam